Treasury Department Extends Application Deadline to July 6

 Treasury will set aside $2 billion for CDFIs and MDIs with less than $500 million in assets and an additional $2 billion for CDFIs and MDIs with less than $2 billion in assets.

-Credit unions can review the Treasury Department’s ECIP information page (opens new window) in advance of the May 24 webinar to learn more about the program.
+Credit unions can review the Treasury Department’s ECIP information page (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in advance of the May 24 webinar to learn more about the program.